getodk/central-backend/docs/api.md

 # Group Entities

 An Entity is a data row of the dataset.
-Following API endpoints will let you performance CRUD (create, read, update and delete) operations on the entities.
+Following API endpoints will let you perform CRUD (create, read, update and delete) operations on the entities.

 ## Entities Metadata [GET /projects/{projectId}/datasets/{datasetName}/entities]

 This endpoint returns list of entities of a Dataset.
 Please note that this endpoint only returns metadata of the entities not the data.
-If you want to get the data of all entiities then please refer to [OData Dataset Service](#reference/odata-endpoints/odata-form-service)
+If you want to get the data of all entities then please refer to [OData Dataset Service](#reference/odata-endpoints/odata-form-service)

-You can provide `?deleted=true` to include deleted entities
+You can provide `?deleted=true` to get only deleted entities

 + Parameters
     + projectId: `16` (number, required) - The numeric ID of the Project